EmptyExchange/Dice/README.md

     Got the Divs set and the original number for each dice set.
 Not too happy with the way it looks right now but thats ok.
 I need to figure out function then in the future I will work the visuals better.

 6/13..
 Feel like I am making some good progress on the functionality.
 Still ugly.
 Haven't assigned dice face to values, but I have figured out how to keep the dice values and put them in a 6 piece array in the order they were selected.
 Need to figure out how to make the numberOfDice array to only have as many spots as there are 0 values in the kept dice array.
+    This is an absolute mess.
+I feel like I'm figuring it out but it is very inneficient and hard to read.
+Might need to figure that out before I get too far and can't fix it, but I feel like I'm getting close to figuring out how to make it all work.